AthfanFasee/quiz/README.md

 By default using "problems.csv", limt is off and shuffle is turned off

 Run the application by using the following commands.
+1. "go mod tidy"
-1. "go build ."
+2. "go build ."
-2. "./quiz -limit=2 -shuffle="yes""
+3. "./quiz -limit=2 -shuffle="yes""

-3. If you wanna provide your own csv file (make sure it's in the correct format), copy it to the root folder and run the following command
+If you wanna provide your own csv file (make sure it's in the correct format), copy it to the root folder and run the following command
 "./quiz csv="yourCsvFileName.csv""